dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## User Sync Test

 This section checks the amount of data and metadata a user would sync to their device.
-You cannot only run this test on the user that is currently login but also with other users that you have access to.
-This test shows up the number of organisation units that the user has access to, data sets, programs, and program rules linked to the organisation units, and the metadata and data download size.
+You can run this test on any user that you have access to.
+This test shows up the number of organisation units, data sets, program rules, programs, etc. that an android user has access to (so the resoruces that the android app will download) , and the metadata and data download size (approx estimation).

 ![](resources/images/user-sync-test.png)